michaeltlombardi/pentola-book/manuscript/03-craft.md

 Practitioners of the Craft develop in one of two ways:

-- The majority belong (at least initially) to academic institutions, which have their own books of dweomers and rules that they teach their apprentices.
+- The majority belong (at least initially) to academic institutions or other factions, which have their own books of dweomers and rules that they teach their apprentices.
 - There is a long tradition of crafters working in solitude, cut off from other crafters and society at large, to focus purely on their magical activities.
   Occasionally they take on an apprentice to teach their art or use as a helping hand around the magical laboratory.

 When Crafters apply their Craft, they do so in one of a few ways:

-1. Through known, formulaic applications involving equations and channeled thoughts, known as dweomers.
+1. Through formulaic applications involving equations and channeled thoughts, known as dweomers.
-   These dweomers are loosely equivalent to physics equations.
+   These dweomers are loosely equivalent to physics equations or computer programs.
-1. Through known, formulaic applications involving ingredients and ceremony, known as alchemical potions.
+1. Through formulaic applications involving ingredients and ceremony, known as alchemical formulae.
    Practitioners of the craft who specialize in applying it through items - potions, salves, powders, etc - are known as alchemists.
-1. Though the use of art and intention combined with knowledge of the craft to produce effects.
+1. Though the use of art and intention combined with knowledge of the craft to produce effects, known as the actualization of opuses.
    In Pentola there is little difference between art and magic - no distinction is made as the craft itself is considered an art.

-In all three types of applications, the formulae for manpulating magic in the world are known as dweomers.

 # Ranks

 There are three general ranks of crafters in Pentola, though specific organizations may have different ranks or requirements:

 - **Apprentice:** Students of the Craft who will only know a couple of dweomers, usually including Mystic Vision, whose Crafting skill bonus is at least 25%.
-  As well as being taught the Craft, they are expected to spend half of their time working for their tutors by performing menial tasks in their magical laboratories or other jobs that their masters consider beneath them.
+  As well as being taught the Craft, they are expected to spend half of their time working for their tutors by performing menial tasks in their magical laboratories or other jobs that their teachers don't have time for or which will help the students grow.
 - **Wright:** Graduates of an institution.
   They tend to know between five and ten dweomers, and have a Crafting skill bonus ranging from 50% to 90%.
   If a member of an organization, they will be expected to spend a third of their time performing duties for it, such as teaching apprentices or recovering lost magical knowledge.